aretius/Machine_learning_Projects/README.md

 • Kaggle Competition - https://www.kaggle.com/c/house-prices-advanced-regression-techniques<br>
 • Task: With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, this competition challenges you to predict the final price of each home.
+• Used : Ensembling of models, XGboost, Data cleaning for <b>285 rank<b> ( Other implementations are in the directory's README)

 # Project 10:
 Two Sigma Connect: Rental Listing Inquiries

 • Kaggle Competition - https://www.kaggle.com/c/two-sigma-connect-rental-listing-inquiries<br>
 • Task: predict how popular an apartment rental listing is based on the listing content like text description, photos, number of bedrooms, price, etc. The data comes from renthop.com, an apartment listing website.
+• Used : - Xgboost, Hyper parameter optimization & Feature engineering ( since lots of data was text based , details in the notebook)

 # Project 11:
 March Machine Learning Mania 2017